mitoostudio/mitoo-legal/support-en.md

 ---

 # Mitoo Support
-*Visual time-perception and positive reinforcement system for families.*
+*A visual time-perception and positive reinforcement system for families.*

 ## We're Here to Help